peterviegas/purchase-order-back-end/README.md

 ## purchase-order-back-end
-Purchase Order - Creation of objects and tables using Spring Boot 2.x technologies to develop a REST API hosting on Herokun platform.
+Purchase Order - Creation of objects and tables using Spring Boot 2.x technologies to develop a REST API hosting.

 ### 📚 Core Concepts: